yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2023/index.md

 Behind the counter, there has been great progress in some key projects.
 The last missing piece of `Project Y.F.C.` the `Query Cache Rewrite` was released, but we'll talk about it next time.
-We're sure Xenoblade and Luigi's Mansion fans will love it byte[] continues to improve the current file system emulation, maybe some particular games would start working soon?
+We're sure Xenoblade and Luigi's Mansion fans will love it byte[] continues to improve the current file system emulation--maybe some particular games will start working soon?
 And Maide has some interesting ideas to implement in the shader cache code.

 That's all folks!
 Thank you for staying with us until the end.
 See ya next time!